ammar-abagumbul/Arcade_Game/README.md

 * Operator Overloading
   - Pacman:
     - Overloading of the insertion, extraction and less than operator to for the Direction class and PowerBalls struct inorder to use ready-made solutions within the C++ library.
 Look [Direction.h](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/pacman/include/Direction.h) and [Game.h](https://github.com/ammar-abagumbul/ENGG1340_Hitman/blob/main/src/pacman/include/Game.h)

+* Recursion
+  - Bokosan: Recursion used to trace the path of lasers as well as to check whether multiple objects can be pushed at once.

 * Program codes in multiple file
   - The header files are located in the "include" directory, while the corresponding implementation files (cpp files) are placed in the "src" directory.
 Each sub game has its own dedicated set of files.
 As for Pacman, its functionality and logic are distributed across multiple classes that collectively define its behavior and features.